-- Ensures officers/staff feel safe and supported in the working environment - Trains supervisors in how to support the wellbeing of their staff and are themselves supported - Provides a range of wellbeing strategies that can be tailored to individual need - Takes learning and activities from Action 2.6.3 Recruitment
+- · Ensures officers/staff feel safe and supported in the working environment - · Trains supervisors in how to support the wellbeing of their staff and are themselves supported - Provides a range of wellbeing strategies that can be tailored to individual need - · Takes learning and activities from Action 2.6.3 Recruitment Evidence

+How do we know?
+Related PEEL Measures

-- 2.1 The workforce interacts with the public fairly and respectfully. - 9.1 The force understands the main factors that influence its workforce's well-being, and takes effective action to address any related problems. - 9.3 The force is effectively developing its workforce and first-line leaders. - 10.2 The force's leaders are visible and effective
+- 2.1 The workforce interacts with the public fairly and respectfully.

+- 9.1 The force understands the main factors that influence its workforce's well-being, and takes effective action to address any related problems.

+- 9.3 The force is effectively developing its workforce and first-line leaders.

+- 10.2 The force's leaders are visible and effective

+Useful Links

+Oscar Kilo

+NPCC Wellbeing of Investigators Toolkit

+Code of Ethics

+Supervisory Support